jonboland/oldfolder/README.rst

 Spring cleans a file directory by storing away its old subdirectories if they haven’t been modified for a given period.

-Old Folder can be used via a command line interface:
+Old Folder is a single file script that can be used via a command line interface with Python 3.6+ preinstalled:

 .. code-block:: shell-session